"The staff at CHKD are supportive and kind and I think that's reflected in the way we deliver patient care."

 Fellowship: Children's Hospital of The King's Daughters

-from the Air Force.
-Prior to this, she’s lived in California, Italy and
+father retired from the Air Force.
+Prior to this, she lived in

-Dr. Hom is studying patient factors that may predict a longer length of stay in hospitalized pediatric asthmatic patients.
+- Factors that may predict a longer length of stay in hospitalized pediatric asthmatic patients

 Hom S, Modi V, Chandran L, Kier C. Stridor in the neonate (Puzzler).
 Contemporary Pediatrics 2012; 29(2):42-47.